-What size grass collecting box do I need for my lawn mower?
+What size grass box do I need for my lawn mower?

-In the plastic boxes, look out for plenty of air holes as good ventilation helps evenly distribute the grass.
+With the plastic grass boxes, look out for plenty of air holes as good ventilation helps evenly distribute the grass.
 Canvas bags obviously do this well already.

 What are the best lawn mower brands on the UK market?

 Flymo and Bosch are two excellent brands that tend to dominate my top best lawn mower lists.
 They’ve both perfected their models for the mass market, and understand the average consumer wants and easy to use, reliable lawn mower at an affordable price.

 Flymo has been around since 1964, and incredibly Bosch is over 130 years old!

 Looking at the other manufacturers on our list, Einhell have been making garden tools for 50 years, VonHaus are a massive brand, and Evopower are making waves in the lawn mower market thanks to their modern technologies.